Nitestack/dotfiles/README.md

 This setup operates on the [Wayland](https://wayland.freedesktop.org) protocol, utilizing [Hyprland](https://hyprland.org) as the compositor to deliver a smooth and visually pleasing window management experience.
 For login management, [SDDM](https://github.com/sddm/sddm) is employed with a custom theme, providing a refined and polished interface.
 The system uses [GRUB](https://www.gnu.org/software/grub) as the bootloader, enhanced with a theme and os-prober for seamless dual-booting with Windows or other operating systems.
 To further elevate the visual aesthetic, both [Astal](https://aylur.github.io/astal) and [AGS](https://aylur.github.io/ags-docs) are used, creating a cohesive design for app launchers, power and notification menus, top and bottom bars, and more.

 Everything is built using a [Nix Flake](https://nix.dev/concepts/flakes.html), ensuring the system is reproducible.
-It also includes all the features listed in the [Cross-Platform](#cross-platform-nixos-macos-windows) and the [UNIX](#unix-nixos-macos) section, making it a complete and fully functional environment.
+It also includes all the features listed in the [Cross-Platform](#cross-platform-nixos-windows) and the [UNIX](#unix-nixos) section, making it a complete and fully functional environment.

-### Cross-Platform (NixOS, macOS, Windows)
+### Cross-Platform (NixOS, Windows)

 - **Neovim Configuration (with WSL)**: Powered by [LazyVim](http://www.lazyvim.org), ensuring a robust and efficient text editing experience